steffanv/RemoveDuplicatesNOW/README.md

 The removed duplicates can be found in the Deleted Items folder.

-The software is provided "as is" and you use it own your own risk.
+The software is provided "as is" and you use it on your own risk.
 Please refer to the Apache License.